stevekochscience/sqlschool/_posts/2014-02-05-inner-joins.markdown

 ###JOIN and ON
 After the `FROM` statement, we have two new statements: `JOIN`, which is followed by a table name, and `ON`, which is followed a couple column names separated by an equals sign.

 Though the `ON` statement comes after `JOIN`, it's a bit easier to explain it first. `ON` indicates how the two tables (the one after the `FROM` and the one after the `JOIN`) relate to each other.
 In this case, the school a player went to is indicated by the `school_name` field in the `benn.college_football_players` table.
-This maps to the `school_name` field in the `benn.colllege_football_teams` table.
-This is written as a conditional statement:
+This maps to the `school_name` field in the `benn.colllege_football_teams` table. `teams.school_name` and `players.school_name` are referred to as "foreign keys" or "join keys" because they map to columns in other tables.
+Their mapping is written as a conditional statement:

     ON teams.school_name = players.school_name